attila386/wgmini/README.md

 How it works:

 The Wireguard server receives traffic through your original router.
-It forwards this traffic to destinations on your LAN.
-It masquerades this traffic, so you do not have to configure anything on your LAN hosts.
-Your LAN hosts will be unaware that they coverse with distant hosts.
+It forwards and masquerades this traffic to destinations on your LAN, so you do not have to configure anything on your LAN hosts.
+Your LAN hosts will be totally unaware that they coverse with distant hosts.

 To make things work, you have to create a port forward rule (or destination NAT) on your existing router, and prepare a few other things: